-Algebra is the part of mathematics in which letters and other general symbols are used as a language to represent numbers and quantities in formula and equations.
+Algebra is a part of mathematics in which letters and other general symbols are used as a language to represent numbers and quantities in formulae and equations.
 Examples of Algebra can be as simple as “how many burgers do you need to make for five people, if everyone will eat two burgers” to advanced scientific mechanics to designing your smartphone.
 Algebra is the formula we use to build and discover everything around us.

 If there are 6 apples per packet, how many apples do we have if we have 3 packets of apples?